solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Introduction_to_Azure.md

 ![This image demonstrates common development tools on the Microsoft cloud platform to expedite application development.](media/ISV-Tech-Builders-tools.png "Microsoft cloud tooling")

-## Free Subscription Offering

 To facilitate developers' adoption of Azure, Microsoft offers a [free subscription](https://azure.microsoft.com/free/search/) with $200 credit, applicable for thirty days; year long access to free quotas for popular services, including Azure Database for MySQL; and access to always free Azure service tiers.
+Create an Azure free account and get 750 hours of Azure Database for MySQL Flexible Server free.

 ## MySQL on Azure Hosting Options